Ceres recalled from Malawi over high levels of toxins

 Some of the affected products have been isolated by in-country customers and distributors with relevant authorities assisting and observing the destruction thereof, where relevant.

-“The health and wellbeing of our consumers is of absolute importance to us, and hence when we identified the potential of a food safety issue, following in-house standard testing and engagement with one of our local suppliers, we immediately launched an internal investigation into all our 100% apple juice products,” explains Tertius Carstens, CEO.
+“The health and wellbeing of our consumers is of absolute importance to us, and hence when we identified the potential of a food safety issue, following in-house standard testing and engagement with one of our local suppliers, we immediately launched an internal investigation into all our 100% apple juice products,” said Pioneer Foods CEO Tertius Carstens.

 “We have taken the decision, as a precautionary measure and with the interests of our consumers at heart, to launch a recall of products produced from the apple juice concentrate batch in question.
 This recall only affects a limited number of apple juice products.
 All other Ceres products remain safe for consumption.”